-Since opening the case, Connecticut State Police say they have received 419 tips regarding Dulos’s disappearance, WFSB reports.
+Since opening the case, Connecticut State Police say they have received hundreds of tips regarding Dulos’s disappearance, the Stamford Advocate reports.

-Police have named two suspects: Dulos’s estranged husband and his girlfriend.
+There are two main suspects: Dulos’s estranged husband and his girlfriend.

-While authorities have not named potential motives, divorce papers show that Jennifer and Fotis were in the midst of a bitter custody battle.
-In the papers, Jennifer accuses Fotis of infidelity and calls his behavior “irrational, unsafe, bullying, threatening and controlling,” per the Advocate.
+While Fotis’s lawyer has argued that Jennifer had staged her disappearance in an attempt to get her revenge on Fotis — a Gone Girl–inspired scheme —most reports point to Jennifer and Fotis’s custody battle as a potential motive for the alleged murder.
+(Both Jennifer’s family and Gone Girl author Gillian Flynn have rejected the lawyer’s claim, calling it “sick.”)
+In divorce papers, Jennifer accuses Fotis of infidelity and calls his behavior “irrational, unsafe, bullying, threatening and controlling,” per the Advocate.
 (Fotis has denied the allegations.)
 Furthermore, court documents show that Fotis may have struggled financially, per CBS News.

-Since May 24, the couple’s five children have been staying with Jennifer’s mother, who has since filed a court petition seeking custody of them, “at least on a temporary basis.”
+Since May 24, the couple’s five children have been staying with Jennifer’s mother, who has been granted custody of them.

 This post has been updated and will continue to be updated as new details emerge.